bsstahl/CognitiveInheritance/Posts/A-Software-Developers-View-of-Dynamic-Programming.md

 You can probably see that if both axes of this table, the capacity of the knapsack, and the number of items we can chose from, are extremely large, we may run into memory or processing-time constraints when implementing this solutions.
 As a result, this may not be the best methodology for solving problems where both the capacity of the knapsack and the number of items is extremely high.
 However, if either is a reasonable number, Dynamic Programming can produce a result that is guaranteed to be the optimum solution, in a reasonable amount of time.

-### Continue the Conversation
+#### Continue the Conversation

 I am happy to answer questions or discuss this further.
 Ping me on Twitter {TwitterLink} with your comments or questions.
 I'd love to hear from you.
 I am also available to deliver a talk to your conference or user group on [this or other topics]({PathToRoot}/Pages/Speaking-Engagements.html).
 You can [contact me here]({PathToRoot}/contact.html).

+##### Footnotes

-1 In mathematical terms, DP is useful for solving problems that exhibit the characteristics of Overlapping Subproblems and Optimal Substructure.
+1. In mathematical terms, DP is useful for solving problems that exhibit the characteristics of Overlapping Subproblems and Optimal Substructure.
 If a problem is able to be described recursively, it will usually exhibit these traits, but the use of the recursion concept here is a generalization to put the problem in software developer's terms.

-2 The process of storing a value for later use is known in mathematics as memoization, an operation which, for all intents and purposes, is equivalent to caching.
+2. The process of storing a value for later use is known in mathematics as memoization, an operation which, for all intents and purposes, is equivalent to caching.

-3 Variants of certain DP algorithms exist where the process can be cut-off under certain conditions prior to fully populating the cache.
+3. Variants of certain DP algorithms exist where the process can be cut-off under certain conditions prior to fully populating the cache.
 These variants are not discussed here.